The figurative language of Craig Brown….

 I’m not normally terribly interested in what the royal family might be up to.
 But when I heard (via podcasts) and read multiple rave reviews of the Craig Brown book Ninety-Nine Glimpses of Princess Margaret, I was persuaded to buy a copy.

 It lived up to its star billing.
-Funny, thoughtful and exceptionally well written, the book provides a meditation on the art of biography and the troubled life of the late sister of Queen Elizabeth II — a cranky yet clever princess in her own right (pictured above at the races in Kingston, Jamaica in 1955.)
+Funny, thoughtful and exceptionally well written, the book provides a meditation on the art of biography and the troubled life of the late sister of Queen Elizabeth II — a cranky yet clever princess in her own right (pictured above, in the cover of the book, at the races in Kingston, Jamaica in 1955.)

 Here are my favourite examples of Brown’s fine use of language: